1coderookie/BSB-LPB-LAN_EN/docs/appendix_d.md

   - Move the original file *BSB_lan_defs.h* from the "BSB_lan" directory to a different location.
 Move the newly created file *BSB_lan_defs_filtered.h* to the directory "BSB_lan" (if you didn't already create the file within that directory).
   - *Important: Now rename the newly created file to "BSB_lan_defs.h"!*

-  ***Further notes:***
+- ***Is there anything to consider regarding the settings of RX-/TX-pins?***
-  *If you still want to test a newer version than v0.44 on the Mega, make sure that you use the corresponding file BSB_lan_config.h.default and adjust it accordingly:*
+Yes!
+If you still to test a newer version than v0.44 on the Mega, make sure that you use the corresponding file BSB_lan_config.h.default and adjust it accordingly:
   - With a version of BSB-LAN **before v2.x** it is absolutely necessary to adapt the line `BSB bus(19,18);`: The DUE uses (in contrast to the Mega) the HardwareSerial interface and other RX/TX pins than the Mega, which is already preset here.
 When used with the Mega, the line must therefore be changed to `BSB bus(68,69);`!
   - With a version of BSB-LAN **since v2.x** an automatic detection of the used pins is implemented.
 Therefore BSB-LAN autodetects if a Mega (= software serial) or a Due (= hardware serial) is used.